OUGenomics/Bioinformatics-ARET-July2018/Section-2/readme.md

 - genome
 - bacterium

-I'll show you how to tind the average read length in class.
+I'll show you how to find the average read length in class.
 Lets pick this sample for the purpose of the exercise: SRX3577904
 It is labeled as "Uncultivated genome  	Shewanella sp.".
 Lets see if we can confirm this.
 Start by getting your data and trimming the reads.
 Don't worry about trimming adapters.

 ```sh